 Organizational culture refers to employees’ shared assumptions and norms, as well as tangible aspects of the work environment that influence and reflect these beliefs.
-Whether employees are comfortable openly disagreeing with superiors is a reflection of organizational culture.
-So are reserved parking spaces and on-site day care.
+Ideally, employees are comfortable when a company hires for cultural fit.

-Ultimately, the most important aspect of organizational culture is the beliefs employees and leaders share about behavior and its consequences.
-As the saying goes, "perception is reality," and cultural beliefs define perception within an organization.
+The most important aspects of organizational culture are the beliefs employees and leaders share about behavior and its consequences.
 If employees believe they will be punished for pointing out flaws in their boss’s ideas, they may not share feedback, even if it would be accepted.
 Similarly, employees who believe their contributions are truly valued are more likely to forgive minor inequities in compensation and benefits.

 Another reason to recruit around culture is that while job demands and requirements constantly shift, a defining characteristic of culture is that it remains constant in the face of change.
-A person hired based partly on his fit with an organization's culture is more likely to continue on as a valuable company resource, even if the position he was originally hired for ceases to exist.
+A person hired based on culture fit is more likely to continue on as a valuable company resource, even if the original position ceases to exist.
 In fact, an effective organizational culture actually helps people work together to adapt to business changes.